Should I Tip My Wedding or Elopement Vendors?

 REMEMBER THAT THE TIP IS AN ENERGETIC EXCHANGE.

 Some may be reading this article and thinking, “Wow, I didn’t account for the amount of tipping that this article recommends.”
 That’s okay: whether it’s your first time getting married or not, chances are that tipping in the wedding industry is not something you commonly think about.
+Just like you may not yet have considered what you pay for vs what guests pay for.
 We think it’s important to remember that a tip is an energetic exchange.
 It’s saying, “Thank you, we appreciate you so much and acknowledge the efforts you have made to put together this one-in-a-lifetime experience for us” directly to your vendors.
 There are many ways that you can express those feelings and they do not always have to be in the form of money.
 Here are a few examples of how couples have expressed their gratitude to us that felt like an energetic tip:

 • A thoughtful gift basket or package with goods curated to our shared interests